 Task No Task Name Responsible Related Datasets

 WP3_1 Defect_detection_TELEVES

 WP3_2 Defect_detection_KLEEMANN

 WP3_3 Defect_detection_MICROSEMI

-T3.1 Multisensorial data acquisition and actuation network EVT N/A
+T3.1 Multisensorial data acquisition and actuation network EVT WP3_4, WP3_5 Airquality Sensors Data

-T3.2 Middleware for device management and data registration FINT N/A T3.3 Development of OPTIMAI security middleware FINT N/A T3.4 On-the-edge processing for acquisition and actuation ENG N/A T3.5 Blockchain framework for traceability and data integrity CERTH N/A T3.6 Al components for quality control towards zero defect manufacturing UTH N/A
+T3.2 Middleware for device management and data registration FINT WP3_6 Middleware Data, WP3_8 Image data for Kleemann use case 1, WP3_9 Image/3D data for Televes use case 1: Reduce the number of defects T3.3 Development of OPTIMAI security middleware FINT WP3_7 Security middlebox Data T3.4 On-the-edge processing for acquisition and actuation ENG N/A T3.5 Blockchain framework for traceability and data integrity CERTH N/A T3.6 Al components for quality control towards zero defect manufacturing UTH N/A

-Overview

-Dataset ID WP3_1

-Dataset Title Defect_detection_TELEVES

-Work Package WP3

-Task / Deliverable N/A

-Partner(s) TELEVES

-Data Type Derived

-Format Not finalized yet

-Details

-Description A set of files pertaining to the products' inspection to detect defects.
-Planned to be collected in the production line via suitable sensors (e.g. RGB & Depth camera etc.)

-Data Size Not finalized yet
+Overview Dataset ID WP3_1 Dataset Title Defect_detection_TELEVES Work Package WP3 Task / Deliverable N/A TELEVES Partner(s) Data Type Derived Format Not finalized yet Details A set of files pertaining to the products' inspection to detect Description defects.
+Planned to be collected in the production line via suitable sensors (e.g., RGB & Depth camera etc.) Data Size Not finalized yet Status Planned Use in OPTIMAI To minimize defects in the production line (UC1 - Zero defect quality inspection).

-Status Planned

-Use in OPTIMAI To minimize defects in the production line (UC1 - Zero defect quality inspection).

 Use beyond OPTIMAI N/A

 Open Data

 Is the data open?
 No

 Explanation N/A

 Storage location In a server inside CERTH facilities

 Who CERTH

 Metadata N/A

 How N/A

-Increase data re-use N/A
+Increase data re-use Ν/Α

 Ethics and Data Protection

 Personal Data The dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.
+There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g., heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.

 Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
 In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.